danali-bst/Congress_Demographics/README.md

 # Congress Demographics Trends

-This repository contains the analysis and data used to reproduce trends in Congress demographics, inspired by FiveThirtyEight's work.
+This repository contains the analysis and data (https://data.fivethirtyeight.com/) used to reproduce trends in Congress demographics, inspired by a FiveThirtyEight article (https://fivethirtyeight.com/features/aging- congress-boomers/).
 The primary goal of this project is to explore generational shifts and trends in congressional representation over time.

 ## Table of Contents